OpenCoreData/ocdDocumentation/README.md

 ### Metadata

 Following the DO pattern and detailed up and broken out below the metadata data objects are also stored as objects in the system.
-The metadata follows the RDA PID pattern and also is inspired by the W3C DID recommendations.
+The approaches to metadata are described in an associated document.
 The metadata is in a RDF format and serialized in JSON-LD.
 See appendix for example record for simple object metadata.
 Note this is only an object metadata record and not a package metadata record.

 ![](./Images/metadataDO.png)